frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 (it is not possible to accidentally enter CLI mode, as it checks for input signal pulses)

 Arcade style tank-like drive mixing is optional, and can be enabled through the configuration CLI.
+If this mode is enabled, input 1 is the throttle signal, input 2 is the steering signal.

 # Additional Advanced Topics

  * [Firmware Build Instructions](doc/build-instructions.md)
  * [Install AM32](doc/install-am32.md)
  * [Developer Commentary](doc/developer-commentary.md)
- * [Direct-PWM Mode](doc/direct-pwm-mode.md) for directly controlling the MOSFETs, useful for remotely controlling LEDs and other loads
+ * [Direct-PWM Mode](doc/direct-pwm-mode.md) for directly controlling the MOSFETs, useful for remotely controlling LEDs, or being used as a general purpose power switch for electrical loads

 # This still seems expensive